Hi there, my name is Daniel O’Connor, and I’m currently a third-year Bachelor of Physiotherapy (Honours) student at CQUniversity Bundaberg.

 I graduated year 12 in 2005 in a small regional town in Victoria called Maffra.
 Unsure of what I wanted to do following high school, I worked at a fast-food outlet for some years.

 I then chose to study Remedial Massage Therapy a few years later and got a job in a local Chiropractic clinic.
-I really enjoyed helping people manage their pain and achieve their goals of returning to previous function following an injury.
+I enjoyed helping people manage their pain and achieve their goals of returning to the previous function following an injury.
 As a massage therapist, I felt there was room to expand my skills and knowledge.

 At that time, a friend was completing a Bachelor of Physiotherapy (Honours) at CQUniversity and suggested I look into the course.
 After researching numerous universities that offered a degree in Physiotherapy – I chose CQUniversity Australia.